Find Affordable College Courses

 Pittsburgh, PA

 Duquesne University did quite well in this year’s ranking of the best value schools for writing studies students.
 It came in at #8 on the list.
-Located in the large city of Pittsburgh, Duquesne is a private not-for-profit school with a medium-sized student population.
+Located in the city of Pittsburgh, Duquesne is a private not-for-profit college with a medium-sized student population.

-The average tuition and fees for an out-of-state undergraduate student at Duquesne are $43,526 a year.
+Out-of-state tuition fees for undergraduate students at Duquesne are $43,526 per year.

 $22,226 Average Tuition & Fees

-Millersville University of Pennsylvania did quite well in this year’s ranking of the best value schools for writing studies students.
-It came in at #9 on the list.
+Millersville University of Pennsylvania landed the #9 spot in the 2023 rankings for the best value writing studies programs.
 Millersville is a moderately-sized public school located in the suburb of Millersville.

 #10